m-wakatsuru/Tarifuta_Analysis/README.md

 The main findings of the code can be found at the post available [here](https://qiita.com/m-wakatsuru/items/16dbbe9a084be5a81de9).
 (Sorry, this blog is written in Japanese.)

-Breifly..
+Breifly speaking,
 result1 ...
-Wakabayashi got more fovorite and reteeet in every term than Yamasato result2 ...
+Wakabayashi got more fovorite and reteeet in every term than Yamasato
+result2 ...
 Wakabayashi used the word 'Yamasato' the most frequently.
             Yamasato also used 'Wakabayashi-kun' the most frequently.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Feel free to use the code here as you would like!